Discover more from Jeff Pearlman's Journalism Yang Yang

 blunts and brews.
 And for two years, I was obsessed with understanding Bo, understanding his purpose, understanding his meaning, understanding his status, understanding why he remains—without much debate—the greatest athlete to walk the earth.
 Like all my books, I took this task extraordinarily seriously.
 As I’ve said about 600 times throughout my life, “History matters.”
 What I mean is, we learn nothing without comprehending what preceded us.
 That applies to politics, to geography, to war, to film, to music.
 And, certainly, to sports.
 I wanted to grasp Bo Jackson because his legacy is important.
 It is a part of sports history.

-So for Bo to not merely object to the book, but call the stores and seek to have me (fuck, I’m gonna use the word) cancelled, well, it makes me think differently of the man.
-It makes me wonder whether a guy who spent his elementary school years bullying those around him is still a fucking bully.
+So for Bo to not merely object to the book2, but call the stores and seek to have me (fuck, I’m gonna use the word) cancelled, well, it makes me think differently of the man.
+It makes me wonder whether a guy who spent his elementary school years bullying those around him is still a fucking bully3.
 It makes me wonder whether Bo Jackson is (gasp) a base-level nice guy.

 He never responded.